ThaiTechTales/kafka/docs/01-setup-kafka-installation.md

 ## 1. Kafka in KRaft Mode (Zookeeper-less)

-Kafka runs in **KRaft (Kafka Raft) mode**, which eliminates the need for Apache ZooKeeper and uses its own Raft-based metadata quorum.
+Kafka runs in **KRaft (Kafka Raft) mode**, which removes the need for Apache ZooKeeper and uses its own Raft-based system for managing metadata.
+Zookeeper will be deprecated and expected to me removed with Kafka 4.0.

 ## 2. Generate a Random UUID for Storage

+A UUID (Universally Unique Identifier) is a 128-bit number used to uniquely identify objects.
 Run the following command to generate a **random UUID** for Kafka storage:

 ```sh
 kafka-storage.sh random-uuid